Windows Tweaks Logo Microsoft PC Help - 02 blue red

 No. In most cases, you cannot switch off very important autostart programs, such as those of security solutions or antivirus products, without further ado.

-If, in rare cases, switching off a program causes problems, you can quickly switch it on again as described in the instructions above.
+If, in rare cases, switching off a program causes problems, you can quickly switch it back on as described in the instructions above.

 Example: TeamViewer.